[Rollback]

 Carolyn Clink

-Her poems have also appeared in many mainstream publications, including: Dalhousie Review, Poetry Toronto, White Wall Review, Hart House Review, Hazmat, Nōd, Gusts, and Sijo West.
-She was the $500 prize winner in McClelland & Stewart's "Celebrate Our City" contest, honoring Toronto's sesquicentennial, and the First Prize winner in Poetry Toronto's "Father's Day" contest.
+Her poems have also appeared in many mainstream publications, including Dalhousie Review, Poetry Toronto, White Wall Review, Hart House Review, Hazmat, Nōd, Gusts, and Sijo West.
+She was the $500 prize winner in McClelland & Stewart's "Celebrate Our City" contest, honoring Toronto's sesquicentennial, and the first-prize winner in Poetry Toronto's "Father's Day" contest.

-Her poems are collected in three chapbooks:
+Her poems are collected in three chapbooks: [SnapShots cover]

 • Snapshots, (May, 2007) published by believe your own press,